tamtr89/reactSponge/README.md

 # Sponge Memory Game

-<h2>Build with <strong>React</strong>.
+<h2>Build with <strong>React</strong>.</h2>

+Check it out here -> [Website](https://tamtr89.github.io/reactSponge/).

 <img src="https://media.giphy.com/media/1XbHnImtGu4nEkBWnE/giphy.gif">

 ## Overview

-This is a memory game using React.
-The application's UI is split into four components.
+For this assignment, you'll create a memory game with React.
+This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.

 Test your memory with your favorite buddy Sponge.
 Click on each card once to win the game.
 But don't click on a same character twice, or it's game over for you!

 ## Technologies used